Hyundai i-30: Smart key / Battery replacement

 Other information:

-Pressing the OFF button turns off the
+Pressing the button located on

 Categories